vpnry/upcal/README.md

 + Source code files are in the [docs](https://github.com/vpnry/upcal/docs).

-+ Show calculated *Myanmar* uposatha dates for the current month & dawn time for the current date
++ It shows calculated **Myanmar uposatha dates** for the current device month & dawn time for the current date in the new widget on your iPhone, iPad home screen.

 ![Upcal_Uposatha_Calendar_IOS](docs/img_Upcal_Uposatha_Calendar_IOS.jpeg)